Alcobaça Monastery: Refectory

 The refectory was the room in which the monks had their meals every day.
 While they ate, one of the monks read aloud passages of the Bible from a pulpit, which in Alcobaça is embedded into one of the walls.
 Access to the pulpit is through an arched gallery with a staircase.
 The pulpit is one of the most harmonious architectural structures of the monastery.
 Like the dormitory, the refectory has many pillars separating aisles and is covered by early gothic rib vaulting.

-Cloister of Silence
+Claustro do Silêncio

-The cloister of the monastery was built during the reign of, and sponsored by, King Dinis I. It is one of the largest medieval Cistercian cloisters in Europe.
-Its columns are decorated by capitals with animal and vegetal motifs.
-The builder was the Portuguese architect Domingo Domingues.
-The Gothic Fountain Hall has an elegant early Renaissance water basin inside, decorated with Renaissance motifs including the coat-of-arms of the monastery.
-The second floor of the cloister, in Manueline style as revealed by its typical twisted columns, was built in the early 16th century.
+The cloister of the monastery, known as the Claustro do Silêncio (Cloister of Silence), was built during the reign of King Denis, who sponsored its construction.
+It is one of the largest medieval Cistercian cloisters in Europe.
+Its columns feature capitals decorated with animal and vegetal motifs, designed by the Portuguese architect Domingos Domingues.
+The Gothic Fountain Hall contains an elegant early Renaissance water basin decorated with motifs including the coat of arms of the monastery.
+In the early 16th century, a second floor in the Manueline style was added, characterized by its typical twisted columns.